 Treatment for breast cancer

-Your treatment depends on where your cancer is, how big it is, whether it has spread anywhere else in your body, and your general health.
+Treatment for breast cancer depends on several factors.
+These include where your cancer is, how big it is, whether the cancer cells have certain proteins (receptors), and your general health.
 A team of doctors and other professionals decide on the best treatment and care for you.

 Surgery for breast cancer